UTAH DEPARTMENT OF WORKFORCE SERVICES

 Failure to: (1) accept a referral for suitable work, (2) properly apply for available suitable work, or (3) accept an offer of suitable work may result in a denial of benefits.
 You must report any failure to seek or accept work to the department for the week in which it occurred, even if you felt the work was not suitable.
 Improper reporting may constitute fraud.(See Fraud and Penalties.)

 Unless otherwise instructed, you are required to complete all steps of the work registration for job placement assistance with Workforce Services.
 Your work registration will need to be updated each time you create a new claim or reopen an existing claim.
-The registration method is online at jobs.utah.gov, select “Sign In” (in the upper right-hand corner) then “my Unemployment” and choose “Register for Work.”
+To register, go online at jobs.utah.gov, select “Sign In” (in the upper right-hand corner) then “my Unemployment” and choose “Register for Work.”
 You may also register online at the Employment Center closest to you.
 If you live in or move to a state other than Utah, you must register with the nearest State Employment Center and submit proof of registration to Workforce Services.
 Failure to register within 10 working days of your application for benefits could result in a denial of benefits.(See Re-employment and Employment Centers.)

 By registering with Workforce Services, you gain access to more than 20,000 job openings and are provided with referrals to a variety of online, self-paced workshops that can aid your reemployment efforts.